Mansi242401/SQL-Ecommerce-data-analysis/product_analysis.md

 It looks like the CTR from the /cart page din't go down and that our **products per order, Avg Order Value and Revenue per /cart session are all up slightly since the cross sell feature was added** Doesn't look like a game changer, but the trend looks positive.
 Great Analysis!!

+4. By: CEO <br>
+   Date: January 12, 2014 <br>

+   Good Morning, On December 12, 2013, we launched a third product targeting the Birthday Gift Market (Birthday Bear).
+   Could you please run a **pre-post analysis comparing the month before vs month after, in terms of session-to-order conversion rate, AOV, products per order, revenue per session?**